yodabytz/FuzzyFeeds/README.md

 # FuzzyFeeds - Multi-Platform RSS Bot

+**Version 1.1.0**

-FuzzyFeeds is a multi-platform RSS aggregation bot that supports IRC, Matrix, and Discord.
+FuzzyFeeds is a multi-platform RSS aggregation bot that supports IRC, Matrix, Discord, and Telegram.
 It features a real-time web dashboard for monitoring feeds, connections, and errors.

 <img src="https://raw.githubusercontent.com/yodabytz/FuzzyFeeds/refs/heads/main/fuzzyfeeds-logo-lg.png" alt="FuzzyFeeds" width="200" height="200">

-FuzzyFeeds is a comprehensive RSS aggregation bot that seamlessly integrates with IRC, Matrix, and Discord platforms.
+FuzzyFeeds is a comprehensive RSS aggregation bot that seamlessly integrates with IRC, Matrix, Discord, and Telegram platforms.
 It features a modern, responsive web dashboard with real-time monitoring capabilities and dual theme support for optimal viewing in any environment.

 ## ✨ Key Features